ozelentok/ZBackup/README.md

 # ZBackup
 - Backup program for Android devices
-- Server program is implemented in Python2 (Originally in Python3)
+- Server program is implemented in Python3
 - Client program is implemented in Java (for Android devices)

 ## Backup Options